Matthewalvarado25/configure-ad/README.md

 <br />

 Set the controllers NIC Private IP address to static.
-- Navigate to your DC-1 VM in Azure
+- Go to your Dc-1 VM in Azure
-- Navigate to "Network Settings"
+- Go to "Network Settings"
 - Click on "Network Interface / IP configuration" box
 - Click on "ipconfig1"
 - Under "Allocation", select "Static"